EXTRA-TANGY SOURDOUGH BREAD

 Steps:

 - Allow the dough to rise in a covered bowl until it's light and airy, with visible gas bubbles.
-Depending on how active your starter is this may take up to 5 hours, or even longer.
-For best results, gently deflate the dough once an hour by turning it out onto a lightly floured or lightly greased work surface; stretching and folding the edges into the center; turning it over, then returning it to the bowl.
-Adding these folds will help strengthen the dough's structure, and allow you to feel how it's progressing over time.
+Depending on the vigor of your starter, this may take up to 5 hours (or even longer), depending on how active your starter is.
+For best results, gently deflate the dough once an hour by turning it out onto a lightly floured work surface, stretching and folding the edges into the center, and turning it over before returning it to the bowl.
+Adding these folds will give you a better sense of how the dough is progressing, as well as strengthen it.

 - Spray the loaves with lukewarm water.